The Dynamics of Impaired Blood-Brain Barrier Restoration in a Rat Model of Co-morbid Injury

 URL with Digital Object Identifier

-Defect in brain microperfusion is increasingly recognized as an antecedent event to Alzheimer's disease (AD) and ischemia.
-Nevertheless, studies on the role of impaired microperfusion as a pathological trigger to neuroinflammation, A beta deposition as well as blood-brain barrier (BBB) disruption, and the etiological link between AD and ischemia are lacking.
-In this study, we employ in vivo sequential magnetic resonance imaging (MRI) and computed tomography (CT) imaging in a co-morbid rat model of beta-amyloid toxicity (A beta) and ischemia (ET1) with subsequent histopathology of striatal lesion core and penumbra at 1, 7, and 28 days post injury.
-Within 24 h, cerebral injury resulted in increased BBB permeability due to the dissolution of beta-dystroglycan (beta-DG) and basement membrane laminin by active matrix metalloproteinase9 (MMP9).
+Defect in brain microperfusion is increasingly recognized as an antecedent event to Alzheimer’s disease (AD) and ischemia.
+Nevertheless, studies on the role of impaired microperfusion as a pathological trigger to neuroinflammation, Aβ deposition as well as blood-brain barrier (BBB) disruption, and the etiological link between AD and ischemia are lacking.
+In this study, we employ in vivo sequential magnetic resonance imaging (MRI) and computed tomography (CT) imaging in a co-morbid rat model of β-amyloid toxicity (Aβ) and ischemia (ET1) with subsequent histopathology of striatal lesion core and penumbra at 1, 7, and 28 days post injury.
+Within 24 h, cerebral injury resulted in increased BBB permeability due to the dissolution of β-dystroglycan (β-DG) and basement membrane laminin by active matrix metalloproteinase9 (MMP9).
 As a result, net flow of circulating IgG down a hydrostatic gradient into the parenchyma led to vasogenic edema and impaired perfusion, thus increasing the apparent hyperintensity in true fast imaging with steady-state free precession (true FISP) imaging and acute hypoperfusion in CT.
-This was followed by a slow recruitment of reactive astroglia to the affected brain and depolarization of aquaporin4 (AQP4) expression resulting in cytotoxic edema-in an attempt to resolve vasogenic edema.
-On d28, functional BBB was restored in ET1 rats as observed by astrocytic MMP9 release, beta-DG stabilization, and new vessel formation.
+This was followed by a slow recruitment of reactive astroglia to the affected brain and depolarization of aquaporin4 (AQP4) expression resulting in cytotoxic edema—in an attempt to resolve vasogenic edema.
+On d28, functional BBB was restored in ET1 rats as observed by astrocytic MMP9 release, β-DG stabilization, and new vessel formation.
 This was confirmed by reduced hyperintensity on true FISP imaging and normalized cerebral blood flow in CT.
-While, A beta toxicity alone was not detrimental enough, A beta+ET1 rats showed delayed differential expression of MMP9, late recruitment of astroglial cells, protracted loss of AQP4 depolarization, and thus delayed BBB restoration and cerebral perfusion.
+While, Aβ toxicity alone was not detrimental enough, Aβ+ET1 rats showed delayed differential expression of MMP9, late recruitment of astroglial cells, protracted loss of AQP4 depolarization, and thus delayed BBB restoration and cerebral perfusion.